-A "veteran's advisor" said he could help me get my Aid and Attendance benefit from the Department of Veterans Affairs (VA) for a fee?
+A "veteran's advisor" said they could help me get my Aid and Attendance benefit from the Department of Veterans Affairs (VA) for a fee.
 Is this legitimate?

 If you are eligible for the Aid and Attendance benefit, you can apply for free.
 The Department of Veterans Affairs (VA) recognizes experts who can help with the application process, but they should not charge you any fees to do so.

-You might be eligible for an Aid and Attendance benefit if you are a severely disabled veteran who is eligible for a VA pension and needs daily assistance.
-This benefit helps pay for professional care in your home, in an assisted-living facility, or in a nursing home.
+The Aid and Attendance benefit helps pay for professional care in your home, in an assisted-living facility, or in a nursing home.
+You might be eligible for this benefit if you are a severely disabled veteran who is eligible for a VA pension and need daily assistance.
 The VA will decide if you qualify for this benefit by looking at whether your total assets are below a certain amount.

 Look out for possible frauds or scams